viqa.utils.ImageArray

 partition(kth, axis=-1, kind='introselect', order=None)

-Partially sorts the elements in the array in such a way that the value of the element in k-th position is in the position it would be in a sorted array.
-In the output array, all elements smaller than the k-th element are located to the left of this element and all equal or greater are located to its right.
-The ordering of the elements in the two partitions on the either side of the k-th element in the output array is undefined.
+Rearranges the elements in the array in such a way that the value of the element in kth position is in the position it would be in a sorted array.
+All elements smaller than the kth element are moved before this element and all equal or greater are moved behind it.
+The ordering of the elements in the two partitions is undefined.

 Added in version 1.8.0.